Program Requirements and Information

 Students must also complete a minimum of (12) twelve credit hours in art/design history with a mandatory requirement of ART *404 History of Modern Art/VCDM 367 Design History/VCDM 365 Fashion History/VCDM 394 History of Animation (*based on specific concentration, see advisement sheet and or advisor for details).

-Students concentrating in VCDMA or art must earn at least a grade of “C” in courses taken in the major (this includes ART/VCDMA, MUSIC and THEATRE courses within the DFPA).
-Otherwise the course(s) must be repeated.
-Students who show evidence of fundamental weakness in an area of will be required by the advisor and/or department chair to take additional course work in that area.
+Students concentrating in VCDMA or art must earn at least a grade of “C” in courses taken in the major (this includes ART/VCDMA, MUSIC, and THEATRE courses within the DFPA).
+Otherwise, the course(s) must be repeated.
+Students who show evidence of fundamental weakness in an area will be required by the advisor and/or department chair to take additional course work in that area.

 VCDMA students are required to present/maintain a comprehensive portfolio of their work for periodic inspection and to participate in all student art exhibitions and faculty reviews in order to:

 - for their senior thesis and as part of their requirements for graduation